Pjotor87/DragNDropTxtWithUrlsHereToOpenInIETabs/README.md

 How to use
 ----------
+1. Make sure IE is your default browser.
-1. Create one or more txt files where each line contains a url.
+2. Create one or more txt files where each line contains a url.
-2. Drag-n-drop the files on the .exe file.
+3. Drag-n-drop the files on the .exe file.